BrandtNorwood/ScheduleForge/README.md

 The Program should automaticly remove PTO requests that are older then a week from the current system time.

+### Server based file storage

+This project is being updated to use a server instead of only local files.
+The Server files can be found within schedeuleServer Folder and reqire nodeJS to funtion.
+This feature is currently a work in progress and I will update this document with configuration and usage details when they are avalible.

 ## TODO
+* Ability to save to JSON file

+* Swap primary file type to JSON while still retaining CSV compatibility.

+* Configure server based file retreival
+  - JSON file parsing

 * Be able to generate an empty file from scratch

 * Output Generation